Suprascapular nerve compression

 Indication

-- weakness atrophy of SS and IS without cuff tear
+Weakness atrophy of supraspinatus / infraspinatus without cuff tear

 - massive irreparable cuff tear with intractable pain